enasequence/read_docs/retrieval/programmatic-access/advanced-search.rst

    query=country="United Kingdom" AND host_tax_id=9913 AND host_body_site="rumen"

-.. note:: Why are we not looking for samples using 'Bos Taurus' as the **scientific_name**?
+.. admonition:: Why are we we using host_tax_id instead of scientific_name?

    A common misunderstanding of INSDC taxonomy is the belief that samples originating from a *microbiome within a species* should be labelled with the host taxonomy.